Kashmir Travel Guide 2026: Everything a First-Time Visitor Needs to Know

 Getting to Kashmir

-Srinagar International Airport (SXR) has daily flights from Delhi (1.5 hrs), Mumbai (2.5 hrs), Bangalore (3 hrs).
-IndiGo, Air India and SpiceJet operate routes.
-International travellers connect via Delhi or Mumbai.
+Srinagar International Airport (SXR) has daily flights from Delhi (1.5 hours), Mumbai (2.5 hours), and Bangalore (3 hours).
+IndiGo, Air India, SpiceJet, and Akasa all operate routes.
+If you are coming from outside India, you will connect through Delhi or Mumbai.
+The airport is well-run and our drivers meet guests right at arrivals.

 The 5 Essential Kashmir Destinations

-The Valley of Shepherds — Betaab Valley, Aru, Chandanwari, the starting point of Amarnath Yatra, and Kashmir's best white-water rafting on the Lidder River.
+The Valley of Shepherds.
+Betaab Valley, Aru Valley, Chandanwari, the starting point of the Amarnath Yatra, and Kashmir\'s best white-water rafting on the Lidder River.
+Pahalgam has a different energy from Srinagar -- quieter, more immersive, surrounded by forest and river.
+Our team always recommends at least two nights here.

-The Meadow of Gold — gateway to the Sind River, Thajiwas Glacier, and the Great Lakes Trek.
-Spectacular in summer, snowbound in winter.
+The Meadow of Gold -- and it earns that name.
+This is the gateway to the Sind River valley, Thajiwas Glacier, and the Great Lakes Trek.
+Spectacular in summer with its glacial streams and alpine meadows, snowbound and inaccessible in deep winter.
+Many of our guests say Sonamarg was the surprise highlight of their trip.

 Where to Stay in Kashmir